 You do NOT want your carrier back home to be able to try to keep you connected halfway across the world (and then charge you for it).
 You want to say NO to roaming.
 When your data roaming settings are “OFF” for your Primary/Home SIM, you’re telling your carrier back home “Please do not connect me to your overpriced international networks.
 Not interested, thanks.

-As long as your primary data plan has Data Roaming “OFF” (for every single second you’re outside of your usual coverage area), your carrier back home will not be able to put roaming charges on your next bill.
+When your primary data plan has Data Roaming “OFF” (for every single second you’re outside of your usual coverage area), you’re saying NO to carrier roaming charges on your next bill.

 When you’re using aloSIM, your aloSIM plan should have Data Roaming settings “ON.”